Tanishq8311/ElectricPe_assignment/README.md

 200 OK: Charging session ended successfully.
 Payment is pending.
 404 Not Found: Active charging session not found.
 400 Bad Request: Missing required fields.

+Thank you very much for giving me this oppurtunity to interview me and understand my capability.